 PrivateVPN is a balanced and user friendly VPN that delivers just the right balance of speed and security.
 The service lets you stay safe on Verizon devices and plenty of other hardware thanks to smart privacy practices and fast servers around the world.
 Want to stream HD movies or download large files?
 PrivateVPN makes it easy, fast, and secure.

-PrivateVPN runs a dedicated network of 80 servers in 56 different countries, enough to deliver speed and connection variety regardless of your location.
+PrivateVPN runs a dedicated network of over 150 servers in 60+ countries, enough to deliver speed and connection variety regardless of your location.
 You can travel around the world and still find a nearby server to use, and you won’t sacrifice speed or security in the process.
 PrivateVPN locks down data all data passing through the network with 256-bit AES encryption, and it keeps your connection safe with an automatic kill switch, DNS leak protection, and a zero logging policy on traffic.

 PureVPN offers a complete, all-in-one security suite for its members, allowing you to stay safe from online dangers while keeping your identity hidden and secure.
 With PureVPN you’ll have anti-virus protection, malware shields, app blocking, and DNS-based website filtering, all easily accessible from the default VPN software.
 Grab the app and turn on protections one by one, then you’re safe and sound.

 PureVPN doesn’t skimp on the VPN security features.
 The service includes a zero-logging policy on traffic, an automatic kill switch, 256-bit AES encryption on all data, and DNS leak protection.
 These features work to keep your data secure no matter what environment you’re browsing in.
-And with PureVPN’s network of 750 servers in 180 different countries, you’re guaranteed a fast connection at all times!
+And with PureVPN’s network of 2,000+ servers in 140+ countries, you’re guaranteed a fast connection at all times.